nemesisdb/nemesisdb/docs/docs/tutorials/persist-data-kv/overview.md

 # Overview

-- All sessions or a specific sessions can be saved
+- All key value data is persisted (you can't select which keys to save)
-- Data can be restored at startup with a command line argument or at runtime with the `SH_LOAD` command
+- Data can be restored at startup with a command line argument at runtime with the `KV_LOAD` command
 - Data is written as raw JSON, a future release will support a more space efficient format

 <br/>